Saucisson

-Saucisson ([sosisɔ̃]), also saucisson sec or saucisse sèche, is a family of thick, dry-cured sausages in French cuisine.
-Typically made of pork, or a mixture of pork and other meats, saucisson are a type of charcuterie similar to salami or summer sausage.
+Saucisson ([sosisɔ̃]), also saucisson sec or saucisse sèche, is a family of thick, dry-cured sausage-shaped charcuterie in French cuisine.
+Typically made of pork, or a mixture of pork and other meats, saucisson are a type of charcuterie similar to salami.

-There is also a tradition of making saucisse sèche in western Switzerland.
+There is also a tradition of making saucisse sèche in western Switzerland, the term saucisson being used only for sausages with interrupted maturation, therefore cooking sausages.